Anchit1909/google-meet-clone/README.md

 ## Introduction

 Meetsync is a real-time video conferencing application that facilitates seamless virtual meetings.
 It uses Socket.IO for real-time signaling and PeerJS for direct peer-to-peer connections.
 The frontend is built using Next.js, Tailwind CSS and ShadCN UI.
 The backend is built using Nodejs and Express.
+The application is deployed on Digital Ocean VM.

 ## Tech Stack